Eoin Butler: writer, journalist and Mayoman of the Year

 south william street

 We call him Pothole.
-He’s the son of a well known Dublin businessman and he fancies himself something of a man about town.
-Pothole’s nickname derives from that fact that his personality is so grating, his manner so repugnant, people will go to almost any length to avoid bumping into him.
+His dad is a property developer.
+The nickname derives from that fact that Pothole’s personality is so grating, his manner so repugnant, people will go to almost any length to avoid bumping into him.
 Read the rest of this entry »

 Published: Evening Herald, November 2009